 Lunch #1 – Smoothies

 Rhonda rotates between a variety of smoothie recipes (example ingredients listed above).
-The base to most of her smoothies are kale, chard, spinach and avocado.
-For smoothie #1 listed above, you can check this youtube video and for smoothie #2 above, this youtube video.
+The base of most of her smoothies is kale, chard, spinach, and avocado.
+For her smoothie recipes, you can check out our link here – which includes all the information you will need.

 Lunch #2 – Avocado with salmon roe and sauerkraut